mnassrib/installing-hadoop-cluster/README.md

 	master-node  # if you don't want this node to be DataNode, remove this line from the workers file) slave-node-1

 > The most important thing here is to configure in particular the workers file of the master-node server because it administers the other nodes.
-Concerning the slave-node-1 workers file, clean up it by leaving it empty or perform the same configuration as the master-node server workers file.
+Concerning the slave-node-1 workers file, format it by leaving it empty or perform the same configuration as the master node server work file.

 - Modify file: hdfs-site.xml
 > If you need the data to be replicated in more than one DataNode, you must modify the replication number mentioned in the hdfs-site.xml files of all the nodes.
 This number cannot be greater than the number of nodes.